 The difference between a babysitter and a nanny is that a babysitter can be more spontaneous and may not have regular working hours like a nanny.
 For example, she can help with one evening if you decide to have a date out with your partner.
 Besides, she usually has fewer working hours compared to a nanny.

 Similar to looking for a nanny, you can look for a babysitter by asking around your neighborhood, or using a website like this one.

 If you decide to use your babysitter more regularly, it is recommended to have a clear agreement in writing and have your babysitter register herself officially.
 By doing so, you can claim some tax back from the babysitter cost, and she is also insured while taking care of your kid.

 In our case, our babysitter is also our neighbor who lives right next to us.
 She is a 16 years old girl who wants to earn some extra pocket money besides her studies.
 It is really convenient to have someone who lives close to us and can jump in when needed.

 The cost of a babysitter in Germany is usually cheaper than that of a nanny, as babysitter does not have a formal childcare qualification.
-It can cost around 10 to 15 Euros per hour.
+It can cost around 15 Euros per hour.